fbpx

 The Teres Major and Teres Minor Muscles

 The Teres Major and Teres Minor muscles lie at the bottom outside edge of the shoulder blades (scapulae).
 Teres Minor is one of the four muscles of the “rotator cuff.”
-Teres Minor This muscle acts as the “little brother” of
+The location of Teres Major and Teres Minor.
+Teres Minor

 Read More »